Predicting fluid-structure interaction with graph neural networks: Experiments

 with boundary conditions

-where $\partial\boldsymbol{\Omega}^f(0)\backslash\boldsymbol{\Gamma}^{fs}$ denotes the boundary of the fluid domain excluding fluid-solid interface, and $k_m$ is the local element level mesh stiffness parameter \cite{Jaiman2022,Masud1997} which we choose as 0 here for simplicity.
-The fluid state parameters $u_x,u_y,p$ are then interpolated from the CFD mesh (Fig. \ref{fig:nnmesh}a) to the coarser mesh (Fig. \ref{fig:nnmesh}b) via the Clough-Tocher 2D interpolation scheme available in SciPy package \cite{Virtanen2020}.
+where $\partial\boldsymbol{\Omega}^f(0)\backslash\boldsymbol{\Gamma}^{fs}$ denotes the boundary of the fluid domain excluding fluid-solid interface, and $k_m$ is the local element level mesh stiffness parameter \cite{Jaiman2022,Masud1997} which we choose as 0 for this case for simplicity.
+The fluid state parameters $u_x,u_y,p$ are then interpolated from the CFD mesh (Fig. \ref{fig:cylmesh}a) to the coarser mesh (Fig. \ref{fig:cylmesh}b) via the Clough-Tocher 2D interpolation scheme available in SciPy package \cite{Virtanen2020}.